ThomasTSWD/ThomasTSWD/README.md

 <!-- START_JOKE_SECTION -->
-> To be what we are, and to become what we are capable of becoming, is the only end of life.
+> The universe is transformation; our life is what our thoughts make it.
 >
-> - Robert Stevenson
+> - Marcus Aurelius
 <!-- END_JOKE_SECTION -->